AidanAPS/talk-to-code/README.md

 GEMINI_API_KEY=SUPERCOOLAPIKEY
 ```

-You can edit the `QUESTION` variable in `main.py` to ask the AI a question
+Run `main.py` to ask the AI a question

 **Feel free to create a pull request to add a new feature**